bruvellu/cephalic-furrow/3-text/furrow.md

 One putative scenario is that selection for shorter developmental times concatenated the formation of mitotic domains and germ band extension, increasing the mechanical instabilities at the head--trunk boundary ({@fig:summary}d).
 In this case, mechanical stress may have acted as a selective pressure for the evolution of a pre-patterned head invagination, averting the potential detrimental effects of mechanical instabilities.

-While the interplay between tissue mechanics and developmental evolution is poorly understood, theoretical works have raised the hypothesis that self-organized morphogenesis were critical to generate morphogenetic innovations at the dawn of animal evolution [@Newman2000-oz].
+While the interplay between tissue mechanics and developmental evolution is poorly understood, classical theoretical work by Newman and Müller have raised the hypothesis that self-organized morphogenesis were critical to generate morphogenetic innovations at the dawn of animal evolution [@Newman2000-oz].
-Or in other words, that before embryonic development, tissues would fold due to mechanical interactions between tissues, and only through natural selection that the pre-patterned morphogenetic programs we know today were fixed and development canalized [@Newman2000-oz].
+Or, in other words, that before genome guided embryonic development evolved, tissues would fold due to mechanical interactions between them and the environment, and the pre-patterned morphogenetic programs we know today were fixed secondarily by natural selection [@Newman2000-oz].
 Our work support this hypothesis by bringing empirical evidence from developmental and comparative data that mechanical forces might have a critical role in generating morphogenetic innovations in early development.
-In the case of the cephalic furrow compressive stresses both generated ectopic buckling and may have had a detrimental effect, being potentially a selective pressure, and secondarily, the gene expression reshuffling was coopted and fixed, eventually establishing the cephalic furrow developmental program.
+In the case of the cephalic furrow, compressive stresses originating from concurrent gastrulation processes and resulting in ectopic epithelial buckling may have had a detrimental effect to the fitness of individuals.
+This mechanical instability could have acted as a selective pressure underlying the cooption of novel head--trunk gene expression domains and the establishment of a pre-patterned cephalic furrow invagination.
-We propose that this may be a more common and broadly occurring mechanism which may explain the incredible diversity of morphogenetic processes during early embryonic development.
+We propose that genetic stabilization of mechanical conflict between independent embryonic processes may be a broadly occurring mechanism contributing to the incredible diversity of patterned morphogenetic processes during early embryonic development.

 <!--These speculations, however, require further testing with experiments that prevent cephalic furrow formation without other genetic side effects, as well as a systematic comparative analysis of mitotic domains, germ band extension, and tissue mechanics across the fly phylogeny.-->
 <!--Overall, our work proposes that the cephalic furrow plays a mechanical role in absorbing compressive stresses in fly gastrulation, and introduces the cephalic furrow formation as powerful context to test the hypothesis that mechanical interactions within embryonic tissues may play an important role for the evolution of morphogenesis in early development.-->